rabiebn/printf/README.md

  * > i
  * > You don’t have to handle the flag characters
  * > You don’t have to handle field width
  * > You don’t have to handle precision
  * > You don’t have to handle the length modifiers
+ * > You don’t have to handle precision
+ * > You don’t have to handle the length modifiers